abaran30/hextechhunt/README.md

 Hit CTRL-C to stop the server
 ```

-+ For the second process, in *hextech-server*, run command `npm start`.
++ For the second process, in *hextech-server*, run `npm start`.
 If successful, you should see output like the following:
 ```

 > hextechhunt-server@0.0.1 start /home/some/path/hextechhunt/hextechhunt-server